JackieWang9811/SCommander/README.md

 # SpikCommander

 Official implementation of "SpikCommander: A High-performance Spiking Transformer with Multi-view Learning for Efficient Speech Command Recognition" (AAAI2026).
-See preprint (link_to_arxiv_or_pdf) for appendix.
+See [preprint](https://arxiv.org/abs/2511.07883v1) for Appendix.

 ## Dependencies